CowKeyMan/SBWT-Search/documentation/Documents/WorkflowDocumentation/WorkflowFiles.rst

     * `main.cpp`: Where the main function of the actual program executable resides.
     * `test_main.cpp`: There main function for the googletest's executable resides.
 Usually this file is not modified
     * `BuildCommon.cmake`: Builds any files which will be used by both the main program and the tests
-    * `BuildMain.cmake`: Builds the main executable, linking other libraries and setting options along the way
+    * `BuildMain.cmake`: Builds the main executable for all platforms (CUDA, CPU, etc, linking other libraries and setting options along the way
-    * `BuildTests.cmake`: Loads googletest into the repository as a dependency and builds the test executable, linking other libraries and setting options along the way
+    * `BuildTests.cmake`: Loads googletest into the repository as a dependency and builds the test executable for all platforms (CUDA, CPU, etc), linking other libraries and setting options along the way
     * `CMakeLists.txt`: Tells cmake to execute the other *.cmake* files in this folder in sequential order.